typhon-ci/typhon/doc/src/installation.md

 - `services.typhon.enable`: a boolean to activate the Typhon instance.
 - `services.typhon.hashedPasswordFile` or `services.typhon.hashedPassword`: the
-  hash of the admin password in the PHC string format.
-Use `argon2id` to compute this value.
+  Argon2id hash of the admin password in the PHC string format.

 Optional: